 - Response headers hold additional information about the response, like its location or about the server providing it.

-- Entity headers contain information about the body of the resource, like its content length or MIME type.
+- Representation headers contain information about the body of the resource, like its MIME type, or encoding/compression applied.

 Headers can also be grouped according to how proxies handle them: